Kyle46220/udou-gatsby/Notes.md

 then for individual things in the component, you can use CSS in JS.

 Later I wonder If I will have to trim down all the CSS I have imported that I don't actually need.

+2/06/20

+Tonight i got the card menu working. the issue was that the wrapping anchor element needed to be around the whole header and not just the button.
+The portal wasn't really relevant here as it turns out. never mind actually just realised that now if you clock over the whole header it opens the menu.
+Duh.

+Ok so an import thing i realised is that you can use all the mdc-whatever\_\_something classname systems to referc to all the objects.
+RMWC keeps all these standards.

+8/06 -

+my goal today is to figure out responive layout grid for the card components, and make a large feature card.

+So with the css. you have some universal components in a universal file, then you have modules specific to components, and then in each instance of a component you have the syled component instance, and then for tiny little changes you can use the inline js attribute styling.